 Later, Remy met a de-aged Storm of the mutant team known as the X-Men.
 As a result of her transformation into a child, Storm had amnesia.
-Gambit helped free her from the psionic entity, the Shadow King, as well as Nanny & Orphan Maker.
+Gambit helped free her from the psionic entity known as the Shadow King, as well as Nanny & Orphan Maker.
 The two formed a partnership as thieves and Gambit looked after her as they worked their way along the Gulf of Mexico, robbing people as they went.
-When Storm was returned to her true self, she lobbied for Remy to be admitted into the X-Men.
-Looking to make up for his part in the Mutant Massacre years ago, he accepted and joined the X-men.
+When Storm was restored to her true self, she lobbied for Remy to be admitted into the X-Men.
+Looking to make up for his part in the Mutant Massacre years ago, he accepted and joined the X-Men.

 Joining the X-Men

-Soon after his joining the team, his partner Storm was kidnapped by Genoshan Magistrates.
+Soon after joining the team, his partner Storm was kidnapped by Genoshan Magistrates.
 Gambit aided the X-Men along with other X-teams in their battle to free their teammates.
-Wolverine held doubts about his new Cajun teammate, which lead to a Danger Room confrontation that resulted in Gambit's victory after having distracted Wolverine with a doppelganger of Lady Deathstrike.
-The X-Men were later taken to the Shi'ar galaxy by Lila Cheney to help the Starjammers battle the Imperial Guard and Warskrulls.
+Wolverine held doubts about his new Cajun teammate, which led to a Danger Room confrontation that resulted in Gambit's victory after having distracted Wolverine with a doppelganger of Lady Deathstrike.
+Later, the X-Men were then taken to the Shi'ar galaxy by Lila Cheney to help the Starjammers battle the Imperial Guard and the Warskrulls.

-Upon their return to Earth, they battled the Shadow King.
-During his time with the team, he met and started to flirt with Rogue, another X-Man.
+Upon their return to Earth, they encountered the Shadow King.
+The psionic villain forced the X-Teams into battle against one another.
+This is where Wolverine had his rematch against Gambit, with Wolverine getting the upper hand.
+During this time, Gambit met and started to flirt with Rogue, a fellow X-Men teammate.
 The X-Men would later fight Magneto and his Acolytes, and several other threats including Mojo, the Hand, and Omega Red.
-Later, he had to go back to New Orleans and save the Guilds from the Brood Queen with the help of the X-Men and Ghost Rider in the crossover Brood Trouble in the Big Easy, where he also witnessed the death of his former wife Bella Donna.
+Later, Gambit had to go back to New Orleans and save the Guilds from the Brood Queen.
+With the help of the X-Men and Ghost Rider in the crossover event known as Brood Trouble in the Big Easy, Gambit was successful in defeating the Brood.
+Sadly, he also witnessed the death of his former wife Bella Donna during this event.

 In Gambit's first miniseries, the time of the Tithing is approaching, and Thieves and Assassins must participate as they have done for generations.
 Henri breaks into Xavier's to convince Remy to be present for the ceremony, but Assassin bowmen kill him from a distance.
 Gambit, enraged, chases them until they get to what seems to be an obvious trap, but he wasn't expecting Julien to be alive and present.
 He was out for blood, and planned to take down the Thieves Guild in order to get the elixir Candra would provide to them, the gift of life.
 Gambit beats Julien, but soon after he informs Remy that his ex-wife, Bella Donna, is alive but she doesn't have much time left.